nguyer/ifttt-catapult-sms/README.md

 Set the Event Name to the value that corresponds to the Callback URL that you defined in your Catapult application.
 For our example we used `from-to`, which will trigger events from a specfic number, to a specific number.
 For instance, if we want our event to trigger any time our Catapult number `+11234567890` receives a message from `+15678901234`, our Event Name would be `+15678901234-+11234567890`.

+> Note, that the value of `text` will always be lowercase in the event name.
+In your IFTTT event name, be sure to only use lowercase, otherwise your text will not match.
+This is allow the actual text message sent by the user to be non-case sensitive.

 You can also use the `text`, `from`, and `to`, fields as ingredients in your recipe.
 The contents of the text message are `{{Value1}}`, the from number is `{{Value2}}`, and the to number is `{{Value3}}`.

 Running Your Own Server